-I'm painting a mural for a friend's model train display.
+I painted a mural for a friend's model train display.
 Please follow along as I paint and join in my frustration and hopefully pleasure as I progress.

 110 square feet of raw canvas!